Jacuzzi Family Vineyards

 About the Winery

-Jacuzzi Family Vineyards owns and farms grapes in Sonoma-Carneros and the Sonoma Coast appellation, specifically the Petaluma Gap.
+Jacuzzi Family Vineyards owns and farms grapes at its estate in Sonoma-Carneros and the Sonoma Coast appellation, specifically the Petaluma Gap.

 Carneros stretches across the cool southern extremities of both Sonoma and Napa counties while it touches the historic flatlands north of San Pablo Bay.
 Jacuzzi Family Vineyards sits on 190 acres at Arnold Drive in Sonoma-Carneros.

 Pacific fog and coastal wind are what sets this appellation apart.
 In the hot afternoons, bay winds glide over the vineyards, mitigating the blistering California heat.
 The vines are planted in volcanic soil and adobe clay.
 This area is best known for producing outstanding Chardonnay and Pinot Noir.
 It’s also been a great growing region for our Barbera and Sangiovese.